EverythingSmartHome/fingerprint-scanner/README.md

 # fingerprint-scanner
-Basic fingerprint examples using Adafruit Fingerprint Sensor Library
+Basic fingerprint examples using for Arduino/ESP8266, the only requirement is the Adafruit Fingerprint Sensor Library.